-Competitive proposals are another type of formal procurement method used when a contract award exceeds \$50,000.
+Competitive proposals are another type of formal procurement method used when a contract award is equal to or exceeds \$50,000.
 Competitive proposals are used when the conditions are not appropriate for the use of competitive sealed bid procedures.
 An RFP is used to solicit responses with this method.